guanyc/xlt-documentation/content/en/sqlite/data-types/340 sqlite-understanding-dynamic-typing-system.md

    - Modify a table to enforce that a column only accepts integers using a `CHECK` constraint.

 3. **Debug Query:**
-   - James ran this query:
+   - David ran this query:
      ```sql
      INSERT INTO demo (price) VALUES ('abc123');
      ```